agalliazzo/pyThreadTopology/readme.md

   - [ ] Implement the capability to use SVG as background
   - [ ] Implement PNG icons for devices based on the DB implemented in the backend
   - [ ] Remove expired nodes
+  - [x] Shade node based on the last time the node was seen in a scan.
+This help to better see how "old" data is.